krzbanas/aRtsy/README.md

 #### Portuguese tiles

 This function attempts to recreate the intricate designs on Portuguese-style decorative tiles.
 The artwork uses a reaction-diffusion algorithm, which simulates the process of chemicals reacting and diffusing on a surface (excellently described in these three blogposts: [link](https://itp.uni-frankfurt.de/~gros/StudentProjects/Projects_2020/projekt_schulz_kaefer/), [link](https://www.karlsims.com/rd.html) and [link](https://fronkonstin.com/2019/12/28/reaction-diffusion/)), to generate an initial quarter of each tile.
 Next, the initial quarter tile is mirrored twice to get the symmetric look that is reminiscent of traditional Portuguese tiles.
-You can fill the wall with as many unique tiles as you want.
+You can fill the wall with as many unique tiles as you want and specify a custom layout.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/tiles/2023-04-29.png' width='30%'>